jh17496/versioned_dir/README.md

-# Hello GitHub
+# Heelo Useful GitHub

 This is a README.md file that will be used to describe this repository on GitHub

 This is an extra line of text added to the copy of README.md in the cloned repository

-Another line of test added in original repository